Membership Manual

 A. What is a “member-owner” of the Park Slope Food Coop?

-When you join the Coop you become a member-owner and join the complex body that functions day in and day out for the collective benefit of all who participate.
-Membership is defined in two ways: by your participation in the workslot system and by your financial contribution.
-This contribution is officially called a member-owner equity investment, but we refer to it simply as investment.
+When you join the Coop, you become a member-owner and join a complex organization that functions day in and day out for the collective benefit of all who participate.
+Membership is defined in two ways: participation in the workslot system and financial contribution.
+This contribution is officially called a member-owner equity investment, but we refer to it simply as “investment”.
 As a participating member-owner, you will never be only a member or only an owner, but always both.
-The term “member-owner” is legally defined in our bylaws as a “holder of a membership in a cooperative” where “the terms ‘member’ and ‘owner’ and ‘member/owner’ … all mean the same thing.”
+The term “member-owner” is legally defined in our bylaws as a “holder of a membership in a cooperative” where “the terms ‘member’ and ‘owner’ and ‘member/owner’… all mean the same thing.”

-You may feel your ownership more strongly at times, and your membership at others.
-However, the Coop functions best when we all hold both roles in mind at once: Approach your membership and workslot like an owner, and approach your ownership with an eye to creating the best experience and the greatest benefit for all the Coop’s members.
+You may sometimes feel your ownership more strongly, and your membership at others.
+However, the Coop functions best when we all hold both roles in mind at once: Approach your membership and workslot like an owner and approach your ownership with an eye to creating the best experience and the greatest benefit for all the Coop’s members.

 B. New Member Orientation and Enrollment